16 Tips to Finding and Using Mailing Lists Successfully

 9. How Lists are Priced – Direct mail lists most often have a base price per thousand names, expressed “/M”.
 Options to select geographic areas, job titles, industries, or to add key coding and the like are additives also priced by the thousand names.
 Shipping and handling charges are charged by the order.

-10. How Mailing Lists Are Supplied – Today, most mailing lists are sent via email.
-However, they can also be provided on floppy, CD, Cheshire and pressure sensitive label stock.
+10. How Mailing Lists Are Supplied – Today, most mailing lists are sent via email or FTP.
+However, in some cases peel and stick labels are available.

 12. Use Color in Your Letter Effectively – Try a blue signature and sparing color use elsewhere to emphasize your most important points.